Inconsistency thresholds for incomplete pairwise comparison matrices: Introduction

 \section{Introduction}

 Pairwise comparisons form an essential part of many decision-making techniques, especially since the appearance of the popular \emph{Analytic Hierarchy Process (AHP)} methodology \citep{Saaty1977, Saaty1980}.
-Despite simplifying the issue to comparing objects pair by pair, the tool of pairwise comparisons presents some challenges.
-First, the comparisons might not satisfy consistency: if alternative $A$ is two times better than alternative $B$ and alternative $B$ is three times better than alternative $C$, then alternative $A$ is not necessarily six times better than alternative $C$.
+Despite simplifying the issue to evaluating objects pair by pair, the tool of pairwise comparisons presents some challenges due to the possible lack of consistency: if alternative $A$ is two times better than alternative $B$ and alternative $B$ is three times better than alternative $C$, then alternative $A$ is not necessarily six times better than alternative $C$.
 The origin of similar inconsistencies resides in asking seemingly ``redundant'' questions.
-However, this additional information is often required to increase robustness \citep{SzadoczkiBozokiTekile2020} and inconsistency usually does not cause a serious problem until it remains at a moderate level.
+Nonetheless, additional information is often required to increase robustness \citep{SzadoczkiBozokiTekile2022}, and inconsistency usually does not cause a serious problem until it remains at a moderate level.

-Inconsistent preferences come with two unavoidable consequences, namely, how to derive the non-trivial weight vector and how to quantify the level of inconsistency.
-The first and by far the most extensively used inconsistency index has been proposed by the founder of the AHP, \emph{Thomas L. Saaty} \citep{Saaty1977}.
-He has also provided a sharp threshold, a widely accepted rule to decide whether the matrix containing pairwise comparisons has an acceptable level of inconsistency or not.
+Inconsistent preferences call for quantifying the level of inconsistency.
+The first and by far the most extensively used index has been proposed by the founder of the AHP, \emph{Thomas L.\ Saaty} \citep{Saaty1977}.
+He has also provided a sharp threshold to decide whether a pairwise comparison matrix has an acceptable level of inconsistency or not.